-The engine is easy to find and doesn’t really need a mark, but we’ve put it here as a reminder that gas and electric chainsaws are both common these days.
+The engine is easy to find and doesn’t really need a mark, but I put it here as a reminder that gas and electric chainsaws are both common these days.

 The chain spins around a metal bar called the guide bar.
 The guide bar keeps the chain’s place, ensuring it is straight during the cutting process.
-For best cutting results, look for the best chainsaw bar in this review!
+For best cutting results, take a look at the best chainsaw bar in this review!

 The chainsaw part that does the cutting is the chain.
 The sharp teeth on the chain are a certain distance apart (called “pitch”) and a certain width (called “gauge”).